Singapore Company Formation 2026 — Pte Ltd Setup, EP & Banking

 The Local Director: The One Thing Every Foreign Founder Gets Wrong First

 This is the practical gate that every foreign founder hits.
-The solution is a nominee resident director โ a Singapore-resident individual appointed to fulfill the legal requirement while the foreign founder maintains full operational control.
+The solution is a nominee resident director — a nominee director Singapore arrangement where a Singapore-resident individual is appointed to fulfill the legal requirement while the foreign founder maintains full operational control.
 The nominee director must be genuinely appointed (not fictitiously listed), and the arrangement requires proper documentation: a deed of understanding, board resolutions, and clear limits on the nominee's authority.
 Nominees who provide false or misleading documentation expose both themselves and the company to ACRA enforcement.

 Incorporating via ACRA BizFile+

 ACRA (the Accounting and Corporate Regulatory Authority) handles all Singapore company registrations through its online BizFile+ portal.
-Foreign founders without a Singpass ID cannot file directly on BizFile+ โ Singpass requires physical presence in Singapore to set up.
-This means virtually every foreign-owned incorporation is filed through a licensed corporate service provider (CSP) who acts as the ACRA filing agent.
+Foreign founders without a Singpass ID cannot file directly on BizFile+ — Singpass requires physical presence in Singapore to set up.
+This means virtually every foreign-owned incorporation is filed through a licensed corporate service provider (CSP) who acts as the ACRA filing agent, which is how founders open Singapore company without visiting the country at all.

 Before filing, the company needs: a name that is unique, does not infringe trademarks, and avoids restricted terms (Bank, Finance, Insurance, Law require additional approvals); at least one shareholder of any nationality; at least one Singapore-resident director; a licensed company secretary on standby; a Singapore registered office address (can be a registered address service); and SSIC codes classifying the company's principal business activities.